 It was also customary to dig a ditch surrounding the motte to make it more secure.

 The bailey was the flat land that accompanied the motte and generally ranged from one to three acres.
 Bailey was also surrounded by a ditch called a fosse.

-Hundreds of Norman Castles were built within a few years of Norman Conquest.
-One of the earliest built medieval castles after the Normal Conquest was Arundel Castle which had 100 feet high motte and housed the dukes of Norfolk over the subsequent centuries.
-Some other famous Norman Castles include Barnard castle built in 1095, Appleby Castle built in 1100, Alnwick Castle built in 1096, Berkeley Castle built in 1091, and others.
+Hundreds of Norman Castles were built within a few years of the Norman Conquest.
+One of the earliest built medieval castles after the Norman Conquest was Arundel Castle which had 100 feet high motte and housed the dukes of Norfolk over the subsequent centuries.

-The location of Norman Castles was chosen after due consideration to strategic importance.
-Twin aims of these castles were defence and control of major towns and cities of England.
+The location of Norman Castles was chosen after due consideration of strategic importance.
+The twin aims of these castles were the defence and control of major towns and cities of England.
 Thus castles were built in major towns of Cambridge, Lincoln, Warwick, York, and Nottingham.
 Further, this network of castles also made use of pre-existing sites of Roman and Saxon forts.

 The construction of Normal Castles in England ushered in a new era of castle building.
 Previously, there were very few medieval castles in the country and even those had major defects compared to the latter Norman Castles.

 While the first phase of this medieval castle building by Normans was led by the king, subsequently various other castles were built by major magnates and knights on their newly acquired estates.